 Massage offers many benefits:

-- a marked reduction of inflammation and pain from delayed onset muscle soreness.
+- Marked reduction of inflammation and pain from delayed onset muscle soreness.

-- fascial release that decreases tightness and increases range of motion.
+- Fascia release that decreases tightness and increases range of motion.

 There are many types of massage – here are the two most common: